 We expect that scholars dedicate time after school to reinforce skills, show understanding of concepts, and demonstrate progress to help ensure they are prepared for the next lesson.
-When a scholar in Grades 6-12 does not complete his/her homework, they may be assigned Homework Reflection held after school from 3:30 p.m. - 4:15 p.m. to complete the missing homework assignment.
-Parents/guardians will be notified the day before scholars will be required to stay after school.
+When a scholar does not complete his/her homework, they may be assigned Homework Reflection held after school from 3:30 p.m. - 4:15 p.m. to complete homework assignments.
+Parents/guardians will be notified no later than the day before scholars will be required to stay after school.

 Any scholar participating in sports or clubs will be required to attend the session of Homework Reflection before attending the practice, game, or club for that evening.

 Parents/guardians will be responsible for providing alternate transportation for their scholar immediately following Homework Reflection.
 Please note this could result in a scholar missing transportation to a game or home if they rely on the school bus.

 Our goal is that Homework Reflection is a system we have established when necessary but that it is seldomly utilized.
-Checking your child's homework assignments nightly and signing off on agendas and homework logs will help decrease the number of scholars who need to attend Homework Reflection.
+Checking your child's homework assignments nightly will help decrease the number of scholars who need to attend Homework Reflection.